[Exclusive] Goo Hye Sun Promotes "Absolute Boyfriend" in Singapore

 Host: So we can be sure it’s not because of their smell?

 Host: You are a robot in the drama, how did you decide to play the role when you accepted it?

-Jiro: I felt I was met with a challenge at that time because for other roles such as chef or doctor, there are some context, but as a robot, you’ll realized that there are very few people who has acted a robot and there are alot of the robot’s responses that wouldn’t come off from a human, there was no experience so I did alot of homework and even engaged a teacher to work on my acting delivery.
+Jiro: I felt I was met with a challenge at that time because for other roles such as chef or doctor, there are some context, but as a robot, you’ll realize that there are very few people who have acted a robot and there are a lot of the robot’s responses that wouldn’t come off from a human, there was no experience so I did a lot of homework and even engaged a teacher to work on my acting delivery.
 Some parts of acting could become a habit so I had to overcome that.